 Gulupa is maracuyá’s lesser known cousin, but this passionfruit is just as delicious and it’s nutritious too (the fruit’s sedative element is even said to help regulate dreams).
 You can tell when gulupa is ripe, because its dark purple skin becomes wrinkled.
 Besides being an excellent source of Vitamin C, gulupa is thought to help control tension too.
 Gulupa is ideal in juices, smoothies and as a base for sauces.

 Uchuvas are small and yellow.
 They contain flavonoids, which kill stomach parasites and also aid digestion.
 Some doctors even claim uchuvas may help prevent colon and stomach cancers.
 Strangely, they are also said to aid the optic nerve and are sometimes used to treat mouth and throat infections too – which must make them Colombia’s most diverse health fruit.
-Uchuvas are at their best when stewed with honey.
+Uchuvas or Golden Berries are at their best when you prepare a juice or stewed with honey.

 Photo: José Mesa